 As stated previously, the data owned by each microservice is private to that microservice and can only be accessed using its microservice API.
-Therefore, a challenge presented is how to implement end-to-end business processes while keeping consistency across multiple microservices.
+Therefore, a challenge presented by this approach is how to implement end-to-end business processes while keeping consistency across multiple microservices.

 To analyze this problem, let's look at an example from the eShopOnContainers reference application.
 The Catalog microservice maintains information about all the products, including their stock level.
-The Ordering microservice manages orders and must verify that a new order does not exceed the available catalog product stock.
-(Or the scenario might involve logic that handles backordered products.)
-In a hypothetical monolithic version of this application, the ordering subsystem could simply use an ACID transaction to check the available stock, create the order in the Orders table, and update the available stock in the Products table.
+The Ordering microservice manages orders and must verify that a new order doesn't exceed the available catalog product's stock (it could also have been logic that handles backordered products, it depends on your domain).
+In a hypothetical monolithic version of this app, the Ordering subsystem could simply use an ACID transaction to check the available stock, create the order in the Orders table, and update the available stock in the Products table.

-However, in a microservices- based application, the Order and Product tables are owned by their respective microservices.
-No microservice should ever include databases owned by another microservice in its own transactions or queries, as shown in Figure 4-9.
+However, in a microservices architecture based application, the Order and Product tables are owned by their respective microservices, so one microservice should never include databases owned by other microservice in their transactions, neither in their queries, as shown in Figure 4-9.